Richard Iaquinta

-Richard J. Iaquinta (born August 10, 1946, in Clarksburg, West Virginia) is an American politician and a Democratic member of the West Virginia House of Delegates representing District 48 since January 12, 2013.
+Richard J. Iaquinta (born August 10, 1946) is an American politician who was a Democratic member of the West Virginia House of Delegates representing District 48 from January 12, 2013 to 2014 and again from 2016 to 2018.
 Iaquinta served consecutively from January 2003 until January 2013 in a District 41 seat.

 Education

 Iaquinta earned his BS from Fairmont State College (now Fairmont State University) and his MSE from West Virginia University.